-WHAT TO DO BEFORE, DURING, AND AFTER A FREEZE
+WHAT TO DO BEFORE, DURING, AND AFTER A FREEZE TO PROTECT YOUR PLANTS

 1. Insulate and Protect Plants

 Cover Tender Plants: Use frost cloths, horticultural fleece, or plant row covers to protect herbaceous perennials, vegetables, and other frost-sensitive plants from direct exposure to freezing temperatures.
-Be sure the covers don’t touch the foliage to prevent frost damage, and secure them against wind.
-You can also use sheets, beach towels or blankets never use plastic because it smothers your plants!!
-Why cover with frost cloth?
+Be sure to secure them against wind.
+You can also use sheets, beach towels or blankets, but NEVER use plastic because it smothers your plants!!
+Avoid using plastic directly on plants.
+Plastic can trap moisture and cause more harm than good.

 Pro tip: Put frost cloth on before sunset, and anchor it to the ground so the warmth stays trapped.